 The ULPF Trustee Board invests the money that you and the University pay into ULPF to provide for your benefits in the future.
 The Statement of Investment Principles explains how the ULPF Trustee Board invests the money paid into ULPF.
 A copy is available on request from the Pensions Team (see page 15 for details).

-Can I make additional contributions to ULPF?
+Can I pay more into ULPF?